tweag/topiary/docs/manpages/README.md

 > $ cargo install --git https://github.com/vv9k/mdbook-man.git
 > ```

-To build the man pages and install, run:
+To build the manpages and install, run:

 ```console
 $ make
 $ make install
 ```

-By default the man pages will be installed to `~/.local/share/man/man1/topiary.1.gz`.
+By default the manpages will be installed to `~/.local/share/man/man1/topiary.1.gz`.
 The `~/.local/share/man` prefix can be overridden by setting the `MAN_DIR` variable.
 For example: